 Let us not lose heart in doing good, for in due time we will reap if we do not grow weary.Galatians 6:9(NASB)

-The simple gospel of grace is to come to Christ and believe - for we are saved by grace alone and not by doing good works, lest any may should boast.
-But once we do believe and are saved, we should then become a true disciple and take up our cross and follow after Jesus - for this is God's desire for all His children.
+The simple gospel of grace is to come to Christ and believe, for we are saved by grace alone and not by doing good works, lest any man should boast.
+But once we do believe and are saved, we should then become a true disciple and take up our cross and follow after Jesus, for this is God's desire for all His children.
 If we are to truly grow in grace and mature in the faith, we are to do the good works that God has already prepared for us to do.
-If we are to mature in the faith and press on to the goal of our calling, we ought to live our lives as unto the Lord – and "not lose heart in doing good, for in due time we will reap, if we do not grow weary."
+If we are to mature in the faith and press on to the goal of our calling, we ought to live our lives as unto the Lord and "not lose heart in doing good, for in due time we will reap, if we do not grow weary."

 There are two types of sowing in the Christian life, just as there are two types of Christians.
-The spiritual believer sows his life unto the Spirit, by knowing Christ, fellowshiping in His suffering, and pressing on to the end - and in so doing will reap a good and fruitful harvest that is well-pleasing to the Lord.
-The carnal believer chooses not to die to self and take up his cross daily and will, therefore, sow his life as unto his own flesh which will result in him losing heart and suffering loss.
+The spiritual believer sows his life unto the Spirit, by knowing Christ, fellowshiping in His suffering, and pressing on to the end, and in so doing will reap a good and fruitful harvest that is well-pleasing to the Lord.
+The carnal believer chooses not to die to self and does not take up his cross daily and will, therefore, sow his life as unto his own flesh, resulting in him losing heart and suffering loss.